Kcnarf/d3-voronoi-map-tween/README.md

 In this animation:

-- blue cells are cells available in both the starting and ending Voronoï map, i.e. data both in the starting and ending sets; these cells smoothly evolve in order to reflect their starting and ending weights, which may be distinct
+- blue cells are cells available in both the starting and ending Voronoï maps, i.e. data both in the starting and ending sets; these cells smoothly evolve in order to reflect their starting and ending weights, which may be distinct
 - red cells are cells available only in the starting Voronoï map, i.e. data only in the starting data set; these cells smoothly disappear
 - green cells are cells available only in the ending Voronoï map, i.e. data only in the ending data set; these cells smoothly appear
 - the second half part of the animation shows how the cells' sites evolve (they either appear/disappear/evolve in location and weight)